-In response to Lucia Duran’s invitation to reflect on a quote from Andreas Huyssen, the historian, who says “nostalgia is a utopia in reverse”:
+In response to Lucía Durán’s invitation to reflect on a quote by historian Andreas Huyssen, who says “nostalgia is a utopia in reverse”:

 I remember the feeling of intellectual orphanhood.
 Teacher Ajarn Sujin Boriharnwanakhet ruthlessly crushed every attempt at rebellion with merciless precision.
 A rickety fan failed to defeat the stifling heat of Bangkok afternoons.
 “What is God?” she asked, “it is a thought you have now,” “what are memories?…they are a thought you have now.”
 Unlike Mahayana Buddhism, practiced in most of Asia, Theravada Buddhism places less emphasis on meditation and more on philosophy.
 The Buddha’s Sutras serve to demolish every attempt at logical thought, like tools thrown into the mental machine to slip, derail, and break it.
 And the central thought, the one we return to time and time again, is that the only thing that exists is this moment: the present.
 And this moment has already passed.
 The only reality is here and now.
 And now, it has passed.

 We can think about any philosophical or human topic and always return to the perspective of the observer, that is, to the here and now.
 And this very real moment, the only real one, has already passed…

 Human beings exist only in the present; nothing outside the here and now is real.
 The flesh, marrow, and structure of our existence is the here and now.
 It is a structure that does not hold, that crumbles and unravels before our eyes.